Miriam Hopkins: Career

-Hopkins was one of the first actresses approached to play the role of Ellie Andrews in It Happened One Night (1934).
-She rejected the part, and Claudette Colbert was cast instead.
-Hopkins auditioned for the role of Scarlett O'Hara in Gone with the Wind, and was the only candidate to be a native Georgian; but the part went to British actress Vivien Leigh.
-Both Colbert and Leigh won Oscars for their performances.
+Hopkins was one of the early actresses approached to play the role of Ellie Andrews in It Happened One Night (1934).
+She rejected the part, and Claudette Colbert was cast.
+Hopkins auditioned for the role of Scarlett O'Hara in Gone with the Wind; she was the only candidate to be a native Georgian, but the part went to British actress Vivien Leigh.

 Hopkins had well-publicized fights with Bette Davis.
-Hopkins and Davis co-starred in two films, The Old Maid (1939) and Old Acquaintance (1943).
-In this period of time, she believed that Davis was having an affair with her husband, Anatole Litvak.
-Davis resented her jealousy and said that she had enjoyed shaking Hopkins in a scene in Old Acquaintance, after Hopkins's character makes unfounded allegations against Davis's.
+Hopkins and Davis co-starred in The Old Maid (1939) and Old Acquaintance (1943).
+In this period, she believed that Davis was having an affair with her husband Anatole Litvak.
+Davis resented her jealousy and said that she had enjoyed shaking Hopkins in a scene in Old Acquaintance after Hopkins's character makes unfounded allegations against Davis's.
 Press photos featured the two divas in a boxing ring, gloves up, with the director Vincent Sherman between them like a referee.
 In later interviews, Davis described Hopkins as a "terribly good actress", but also "terribly jealous".

 After Old Acquaintance, Hopkins did not work in films again until The Heiress (1949), where she played the lead character's aunt.
 In Mitchell Leisen's 1951 comedy The Mating Season, she gave a comic performance as the mother of Gene Tierney's character.
 She also acted in The Children's Hour (1961), a remake of her film These Three (1936).
 In the remake, she played the aunt to Shirley MacLaine, who took Hopkins' original role.
-Her last film roles included Robert Redford's mother in The Chase (1966), and as an ageing former Hollywood star in the horror film Savage Intruder (1970).
+Her last film roles included Robert Redford's mother in The Chase (1966) and as an ageing former Hollywood star in the horror film Savage Intruder (1970).

 Hopkins was a television pioneer.
-She performed in teleplays from the late 1940s through the late 1960s, in such programs as The Chevrolet Tele-Theatre (1949), Pulitzer Prize Playhouse (1951), Lux Video Theatre (1951–1955), and in episodes of The Investigators (1961) and The Outer Limits (1964), and even in an episode of The Flying Nun ("Bertrille and the Silent Flicks") in 1969.
+She performed in teleplays from the late 1940s through the late 1960s, in such programs as The Chevrolet Tele-Theatre (1949), Pulitzer Prize Playhouse (1951), Lux Video Theatre (1951–1955), and in episodes of The Investigators (1961), The Outer Limits (1964), and The Flying Nun in 1969.

 She has two stars on the Hollywood Walk of Fame: one for film at 1709 Vine Street and one for television at 1716 Vine Street.